 Why We Really Love to Clean

-There’s another theory behind why some of us love to clean, though.
+There’s a theory behind why some of us love to clean, though.
 The human body is made up of tens of thousands of highly organized, integrated systems.
 Down to a cellular level, we operate on strict schedules, or circadian rhythms.

 We are all regulated and organized beings, even at the teensiest atomic level.
 Without this strict organization, our bodies would collapse and disappear into the ether.